 Free Challenges to Up Your Game

-Light It Up Video Challenge (waitlist) — if you want to develop your YouTube channel or start recording Facebook Live videos, then Natalie’s challenge will give you all the tips you need to create great videos and feel comfortable in front of the camera.
+Light It Up Video Challenge (waitlist) — if you want to develop your YouTube channel or start recording Facebook Live videos, then Niamh’s challenge will give you all the tips you need to create great videos and feel comfortable in front of the camera.
+I came to blogging as a writer and still prefer hiding behind words (and being able to easily edit), but video is the way of the future online.
+Niamh’s simple, fun challenge has helped me overcome some of my fears around video and know what to do (with tools I already have!) to create great videos for my readers.

 Newsletters Worth the Read

-ProBlogger — a weekly round-up of great articles on blogging, plus occasional news about webinars and other events and deals (plus a free list of blog ideas when you subscribe)
+ProBlogger — a weekly round-up of great articles on blogging, plus occasional news about webinars and other events and deals (with a free list of blog ideas when you subscribe) from Aussie blog guru Darren Rowse.

 Simple Pin Media — weekly tips on what’s new at Pinterest, what you should be pinning this week, and courses or events related to Pinterest that you may be interested in (plus a free Pinterest Planner when you subscribe)

-Work-at-Home Mom Email — a very infrequent email newsletter from Susan, the mom behind 5 Minutes for Mom and one of my past blogging mentors
+Work-at-Home Mom Email — a very infrequent email newsletter from Susan, the mom behind 5 Minutes for Mom and one of my past blogging mentors.
+Susan and her twin sister Janice are both single moms who’ve supported themselves by blogging for over a decade.

 Tools to Help Your Blog